paulrobertlloyd/paulrobertlloyd-v4/src/articles/2021/01/2020_in_review/index.md

 ![](/media/1580652554.jpg 'George Bradshaw’s gravestone in *Gamlebyen*{lang="no"} graveyard, Oslo.')
 {.align-pull}

-Regardless of current affairs, or perhaps because of them, I spent Christmas watching [<cite>Around the World in 80 Days with Michael Palin</cite>][2].
+Regardless of current affairs, or perhaps because of them, I spent Christmas watching [""Around the World in 80 Days with Michael Palin""][2].
 It gave me itchy feet, and I dreamt of a similar adventure, albeit over fewer days.
 Buying an [Interrail][3] pass would allow me to change plans on a whim.
 Travelling around Scandinavia during the winter months would inspire captivating journal entries, with thoughtful insights about Europe at the start of this new decade.

 The reality was different.
 Forgetting everything I had learnt from previous trips, I packed too much into my suitcase, added too many destinations to a 16-day itinerary, and didn’t do enough research beforehand.
 Sitting for breakfast at my hotel in Copenhagen, I looked across a city obscured by heavy rain and wondered why on earth I was on holiday in January.